robjm16/domain_specific_ChatGPT/README_for_domain_specific_ChatGPT.md

 The completion mechanism is ChatGPT’s response to your prompt.
 It answers your question or request.
 Importantly, it contains a parameter called “temperature,” which controls how creative ChatGPT should be in responding to a prompt.
 A lower temperature means ChatGPT should be conservative, sticking to the most factual information.
 But there are times when you might be looking for more creativity (e.g., writing a short story) where using a higher temperature might make sense.

-## Domain-Specific Uses: Several Technical Approaches
+## Domain-Specific Uses: Technical Approaches
 There are essentialy three ways to interact with ChatGPT for domain-specific purposes:
 1. Use as is:  The first approach is to simply use ChatGPT as is.
 For example, ChatGPT has well-honed classification capabilities, and it may not benefit much from domain-specific examples.
 If you want to use ChatGPT to rate sentiments in hotel or restaurant reviews from the internet, its inherent capabilities should work fine.